By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Organic Wool Fire barrier Raised without synthetic hormones or pesticides; natural fire barrier without chemical treatment Brand disclosure

 Certification scope note: GOLS and GOTS are the gold-standard certifications for organic latex and textiles respectively, with full supply chain traceability requirements.
-GREENGUARD Gold independently tests the finished mattress for chemical emissions—it is a product-level air quality standard, not a raw material certification.
-Together, these three certifications cover raw materials, production processes, and finished-product chemical safety.
-The Organica is one of the few mattresses on the market that holds all three simultaneously.
+GREENGUARD Gold independently tests the finished mattress for chemical emissions, it is a product-level air quality standard, not a raw material certification.
+The Organica holds all three simultaneously, which puts it among the most rigorously certified mattresses on the market.

 30-Night Test Results

-The Organica was tested over 30 nights by a 165 lb side sleeper who runs warm, on a standard platform base at medium room temperature (70–74°F).
+I tested the Organica over 30 nights as a 165 lb side sleeper who runs warm, on a standard platform base at medium room temperature (70–74°F).
 Scores are calibrated against the full Amerisleep lineup and comparable latex hybrid competitors.

 Test category Score Notes